malvikasharan/APRICOT/README.md

 └───├run_scripts
 ```

 The run script for the installation of all the required files (apricot_db_tool.sh) can be found in `run_scripts` folder of this github repository.
-Users need to provide the path of the APRICOT repository in the system (APRICOT_PATH) and the path where the users wish to install APRICOT related tools and files (DB_PATH).
+Users need to provide the path of the APRICOT repository in the system (APRICOT) and the path where the users wish to install APRICOT related tools and files (apricot_db_and_tools).
 APRICOT will mainly install  BLAST executables (ftp://ftp.ncbi.nih.gov/blast/executables/blast+) and InterProScan (ftp://ftp.ebi.ac.uk/pub/software/unix/iprscan/5/) along with establishing CDD and InterPro databases locally.

-    sh $APRICOT_PATH/apricotlib/apricot_db_tool.sh $APRICOT_PATH $DB_PATH
+    sh apricotlib/apricot_db_tool.sh APRICOT apricot_db_and_tools

 Alternatively, the BLAST executables (rpsblast, blastp, psiblast, makeblastdb) can be installed locally as directed [here](http://bioinformatics.ai.sri.com/ptools/installation-guide/released/blast.html) and CDD can be established locally (DB_path//conserved_domain_database/Cdd) as shown below: